Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 | apitraffic.autoscalling.enable | Enable the autoscaling feature. | true |
 | apitraffic.maxreplicas | Maximum number of API traffic replicas. | 5 |

-### Defining the information required for Openbanking
+### Defining the information required for Open Banking Brazil

-There are some specific information related to Openbanking Brasil for each institution.
+There are some specific information related to Open Banking Brazil for each institution.
 And it can be defined here:

 | Value         | Description                           | Default value |
 |:------------- |:------------------------------------- |:-------------- |